Complete size chart for skip bins

 Hook lift skip bin

-This skip bin is mainly hired for industrial, commercial, deceased estate, and large domestic waste.
+This is mainly hired for industrial, commercial, deceased estate, and large domestic rubbish.
 They are named after their loading method.
-These trucks use a large hydraulic hook to grab the skip and roll it off.
+These trucks use a large hydraulic hook to grab the bin and roll it off.
 It is rectangular and has rear openings if you require a bobcat to drive into the bin.

 Mobile skip bin

-As their name implies, these skip bins are mobile and can fit into garages, office blocks, under carports, etc. Mobile bins are convenient because they can be moved to the waste, rather than taking the waste to them.
-Due to their size, they are ideal for only light waste.
+As their name implies, these skip bins are mobile and can fit into garages, office blocks, under carports, etc. Mobile bins are convenient because they can be moved to any location easily.
+Due to their size, they are ideal for only light material.

 There are no hard and fast rules to placing your skip, but you should keep it in a place that poses no risk to public safety.
 If you keep it in your garden, road, private land or driveway, ensure suitable access.